-You may know that failing to pay bills can ding your credit, but the opposite can also prove true — simply paying your bills on time may improve your credit.
-According to FICO®, the single largest factor influencing your credit score is payment history, and that can now include your monthly bills.[1]
+You may know that failing to pay bills can ding your credit, but the opposite can also prove true — simply paying your bills on time may build your credit.
+According to FICO®, the single largest factor influencing your credit score is your payment history, which can now include your monthly bills.[1]
 This article addresses which bills can help build credit and what to watch out for along the way.

-Traditionally, credit reports included payments on two types of accounts: revolving credit (such as credit cards) and installment loans (such as car loans and mortgages).
+Traditionally, credit reports included payments on two types of accounts: revolving credit (such as credit cards), installment loans (such as car loans and mortgages), and collection accounts.
 Recently, however, some credit scoring models have begun to incorporate payments on other types of bills — as long as service providers report that information.
 While not all companies share positive payment data with the major credit bureaus, you can take steps to have your history of on-time bill payments included.[2]

-Paying your monthly utility bills — water, gas, trash, electric, cable and internet — can help you build your credit if those payments are paid on time as agreed and are reported to the credit bureaus.
+Paying your monthly utility bills — water, gas, trash, electric, streaming services, and internet — can help you build your credit if those payments are paid on time as agreed and are reported to the credit bureaus.
 Unfortunately for consumers who pay on time, utility companies generally don’t report payment information to the credit bureaus (unless your account is charged off or sent to a collections agency, which could then hurt your credit).
-However, you can register for services like Self that help you add positive utility payment histories to your credit file, potentially benefiting your credit score.[3]
+However, you can register for services like utility bill reporting for a monthly fee with the Self utility service that helps you add positive utility payment histories to your credit file, potentially benefiting your credit score.[3]

-Like utility bills, on-time rent payments may improve your credit if the credit bureaus receive that information.
+Like utility bills, on-time rent payments may build your credit if the credit bureaus receive that information.
 However, like utility companies, landlords and rent management companies rarely report rent payments.
 Although you can’t submit this information yourself, you can hire third parties to report your rental payment history to the credit bureaus.
-Some third-party services help you report rent, utilities, cell phone bills and more.
+Some third-party services help you report rent, utilities, cell phone bills, and more.

 Medical bills won’t build your credit because medical providers typically don’t report to the credit bureaus.
 However, unpaid medical debt can hurt your credit.